 Never Leave Your Dog Alone In A Hot Car

 Even with the windows down, leaving your dog in a hot car for just 10 minutes can lead to heat stroke and severe health problems, so make sure you always leave him at home or take him with you when running errands during the summer months.
-Always bring cool water for your dog when you take him into a store that is warm and humid, especially during the summer months.
+Always bring cool water for your dog when you take him into a warm and humid store, especially during the summer months.

 Packing for a road trip with your pup is essential to ensure he’s safe and comfortable.
 If you want to make sure that your dog travels well, follow this checklist!
 These simple tips should help keep your furry friend happy while travelling with you all summer long!